Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-While country is a broad style that varies based on geographic locations it includes aged furniture pieces, vintage fabrics and homey accessories.
-Casual and cozy best describe this decorating style whether you’re referring to a historic villa in Italy, a farmhouse in the south of France or a ranch in Texas.
+While country is a broad style that varies based on geographic locations, it notably contains aged furniture pieces, vintage fabrics, and homey accessories.
+Casual and cozy best describe this decorating style whether you’re referring to a historic villa in Italy, a farmhouse in the south of France, or a ranch in Texas.

 Whether your house is old or new you can transform it into a warm and comforting country sanctuary away from the stresses of daily life.
-No matter which version of country style you choose--simplicity is the key.
+No matter which version of country style you choose, simplicity key.

 1. Contemporary Country